belaz19/llm-explore-Norway/README.md

 ```

 ## Retrieval evaluation
-First the `ground-truth-data.csv` is generated using the `make_truth.ipynb` notebook.
-This .csv document contains 5 questions to each record in the knowledge base.
+First, the `ground-truth-data.csv` is generated using the `make_truth.ipynb` notebook.
+This .csv file contains 5 questions to each record from the knowledge base.
 The retrieval evaluation is done using the 'eval_retrieval.ipynb' notebook.

 Multiple retrieval approaches are evaluated, and the best one is used.
-The evaluated retrieval approahces:
+The evaluated retrieval approahces are:
 1. minsearch without boosting: hit rate 98%, mrr 94%
 2. minsearch with boosting: hit rate 99%, mrr 97%